bjoerneisenkrammer/synology-hetzner-ddns/README.md

-> This project is a fork of the [SynologyCloudflareDDNS](https://github.com/joshuaavalon/SynologyCloudflareDDNS)-Project which is made by [Joshua Avalon](https://joshuaavalon.io/)
+> This project is a fork of the [SynologyHetznerDDNS](https://gitlab.com/onsive.net/SynologyHetznerDDNS)-Project which is made by OnSive.net

-# Synology Hetzner DDNS Script 📜
+# Synology Hetzner DDNS Script
 The is a script to be used to add [Hetzner](https://www.hetzner.com/) as a DDNS to [Synology](https://www.synology.com/) NAS.
-The script uses the [Hetzner DNS API](https://dns.hetzner.com/api-docs/) v1.1.1.
+It uses the [Hetzner DNS API](https://dns.hetzner.com/api-docs/) v1.1.1, based on the forked project.

-## ToDo
+In addition the script supports multiple record names for IPv4 and IPv6.
-- [ ] Configure zone id instead of record id and outomatically use the right record
+IP addresses are determined via https://ip.hetzner.com/

 ## How to use